mmallicoat/kaggle-house-prices/reports/kaggle-house-prices.rst

 when the processing procedure is "fitted" to the training data.
-The processing must then be applied to training data first, the parameters estimated, and those parameters stored somewhere so that they can be applied when processing the the CV and testing datasets.
+The processing must then be applied to training data first, the parameters estimated, and those parameters stored somewhere so that they can be applied when processing the CV and testing datasets.
 Instead of writing out the parameters to disk, as I did for the scaler and regression parameters, I simply kept them in memory and processed all of the datasets at once.
 This is less